drozzy/drozzy.github.com/_posts/2012-4-12-label-latex.markdown

 ---

-Sometimes, when you place the label and caption inside the figure out of order, you get wierd numbering in your document when you go to reference that figure.
+Sometimes, when you place the label and caption inside the figure out of order, you get weird numbering in your document when you go to reference that figure.
 What many people don't realize is that there is a reason for this madness and it is much easier to understand why this happens, then to try and remmember the order in which these things should go.